Updated August 20, 2021

 - 6. How can I be compensated?

-A long-term or delayed complication is an issue arising from your hernia mesh surgery that does not present itself immediately after or soon after the surgery.
+A long-term or delayed complication is an issue arising from your hernia mesh procedure that does not present itself immediately after or soon after the surgery.
 Negative symptoms can arise months or even years after your surgery.
 Some of these injuries may last for years once they start.

 Bacterial infection can range from minor, to severe.
 While it is not necessarily uncommon to have a small infection immediately following surgery, a severe infection may be the result of defective hernia mesh or a doctor’s mistakes.